 As a public matter, art thrives on the confluence between private thoughts and public interest—and public support.
 Haters of grants and subsidies defend more than a free market and freedom of thought.
 They also condemn artists to live an ugly, damaging myth.

 The myth speaks of capitalism and art in the same terms.
-That already is a cause for some worry.
+That already is a cause for worry.
 Both alike, the story goes, are the unfettered expression of individual ends, ends given to consumers and artists by their unchanging nature.
 It just so happens that one is pursuing pleasure, the other alienated, but both contribute to art's carnival.
 I prefer to live in a market economy myself, but I cannot accept that myth.

 Artists tear through myths anyway, even under Lenin and Stalinism.
 It is part of their work.
 How strange when ideology offers its highest praise to exactly those artists who determinedly starve to criticize the ideology.
 Someone is in logical trouble.